thalesrc/ng-utils/README.md

 ### InputStream

 Convert an `@Input()` into a stream of data.
 The prop turns into an observable and emits on every change.
-Makes your components easily to act more reactively

 Usage:
 ```typescript